-Applications for the position of Liberty Wines Apprentice 2013-15 are now closed.
-We will be recruiting again for our eighth apprentice from June 2014.
+Applications for the 2014-16 Liberty Wines Apprentice are now closed.
+We will be recruiting for our 9th Apprentice in May-June 2015

 Read on for more about the experiences of our previous and current apprentices and click the link below for details of the two year programme.

 Liberty Wines aims to recruit one person who already has some knowledge and experience of the wine trade.
 In WSET parlance, this person would have passed Level 2 with Distinction and possibly Level 3.
 The ideal candidate would demonstrate the potential to become a first class sales person.

 The role is a varied one with the aim of giving the incumbent a detailed, yet wide-ranging knowledge of all aspects of the business while providing the various departments with help at times when they need it most.
 The Liberty Wines apprentice will therefore follow a programme which also encompasses training through the Wine and Spirit Education Trust.

 The programme runs for two years from September 2014.
 We expect the candidate to study for WSET Diploma by block release during the apprenticeship which will be funded by Liberty Wines.

 The programme includes time spent within customer services, marketing, sales and sales support as well as credit control, finance, shipping and IT.
 During the first year there is a month in Europe helping with the vintage plus two months vintage in Australia or New Zealand during the second year.

 There is a four-month special project which brings the apprenticeship to a close.

 Bright and enthusiastic, with a passion for wine